Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 First, that you should not take ideology at its word.
 The underlying causes of revolutions are usually less philosophical than they appear.
 Second, it's likely that much of the ICO bubble was caused by the ripples of income inequality, technocratic uncertainty and malaise, waning social mobility, the deep and unsatisfied desire for social rhetoric to catch up with reality.

-The world can always change faster than you think.
-But things also stay the same more than you think, if you wait long enough to get perspective.
+The world always changes faster than you think.
+But with perspective, you'll also realize it stays the same more than you think.

-But there's another side to what we saw in the ICO bubble—one which goes beyond the P2P file sharing revolution.
+But there's another, darker side to explaining the ICO bubble—as an enabler of fraud, manipulation, and gambling.
 For this, we turn to our second historical model: the penny stock boom of the 90s.

 # II.
 Penny stocks